usnistgov/OSCAL/docs/schema/oscal-tag-library.md

 The declared component is required in its context

-When this element is present in the declaration of an OSCAL control component, the component (prop, param, or part, of the given class) is required to appear, at least once, in its context.
+When this element is present in the declaration of an OSCAL object, the object (prop, link, or part element, of the given class) is required to appear, at least once, in its context.

 A property or part that is a required singleton, is expected to appear exactly once and once only in every applicable control, subcontrol or part.